 7. Alleviate Staffing Issues

-Today’s competitive labor market has made AP headcount increasingly expensive and difficult to source.
+Today’s competitive labor market has caused an accounting shortage and made AP headcount increasingly expensive and difficult to source.
 In turn, the alternative of using AP automation grows ever-more compelling for leadership teams.
 Aside from reducing the headcount needed to manage the growing number of invoices, AP automation frees staff from the burdens once associated with manual AP.
 This enables them to be more productive, engaged, and focused on helping the company succeed.

 8. Enable a Hybrid Work Model